Saturday, January 24, 2009

 I recommend the following approach, which you can adapt your own reading and comprehension level:

 • Begin the assessment and look up each question in turn.
 If you have printed the outline from Study Space, you can use the outline as a roadmap to locate that topic in the textbook.
 Doing this also helps create a roadmap in your mind.
 This is the mental map you will follow when you take the exam later.
 Some answers will be obvious, and others might require more careful reading and some thought.
 By the time you finish the quiz, you will have familiarized yourself with all the main points of the chapter.
 You will retain much of this knowledge when you retake the quiz and, later, when you take the exam.
-If your score is lower than you'd like, just relax--you'll get another try at it, and the average will be recorded.
+If your score is lower than you'd like, just relax--you'll get another try at it, and the highest score will be recorded.

 • Retake the quiz.
 You'll probably find yourself well in command of the material by this time, especially if you've used the flashcards and outlines from Study Space.